gac2117/daily-exercise-cms/README.md

 # DailyExerciseCMS

 This is a CRUD, MVC app using Sinatra.
-This app will keep track of daily exercise for its users.
-The user will be able to sign up, sign in, and sign out securely.
-The user can enter the date, the name of the exercise, and the duration of the exercise.
+This app will keep track of daily exercise records for its users.
+The user will be able to sign up, log in, and log out securely.
+The user can enter the date, the name, and the duration of the exercise.
+The user can view, edit, and delete only his/her exercise records.

 ## Installation
 1. Fork the repository.